Disney unveils plans to build 1,300 units of affordable housing

 When Walt Disney unveiled his vision in 1966 for a large project in central Florida, he called it an Experimental Prototype Community of Tomorrow (EPCOT).
 He said it would be a city of 20,000 residents, with an emphasis on industrial and civic experimentation—a utopian city, with a little Disney theme park magic on the side.

 Disney died later that year before his vision could take shape.
-And when Disney World opened in 1971, his utopian experiment was sidelined into Epcot Center, just a small element of an otherwise wholly commercial theme park.
+And when Disney World opened in 1971, his utopian experiment was sidelined into EPCOT Center, just a small element of an otherwise wholly commercial theme park.

 Now, more than 50 years later, a more urban part of Disney’s utopian idealism is taking shape.
 The company is announcing a new project to augment its vast theme park and resort development with 1,300 units of affordable housing, set on 80 acres of land right next to Disney World.